poypoyan/funcwords/README.md

 # funcwords
-Function Words in Philippine Languages (FWPHL).
+Function Words in Philippine Languages.
 Stack: Django, PostgreSQL.
 Now production ready with Gunicorn and Nginx.

 ## Docker Setup
 1. Make sure you have Docker and Make installed.